someparty/someparty/source/articles/2018-10-21-i-tried-to-wear-the-world.html.markdown

 [Watch: Jock Tears - "Jock Tears" @ YouTube](https://youtu.be/t57RNj6D8GM "#")

-Quebec City dance-punk three-piece [VICTIME](https://victimelol.bandcamp.com/) have released a new single titled "Dodo-prémonition," a track that will appaer on thier upcoming EP *Mi-tronc, mi-jambe*.
-That set isn't expected until March of 2019 on [Michel Records](https://www.facebook.com/MichelRecords/).
+Quebec City dance-punk three-piece [VICTIME](https://victimelol.bandcamp.com/) have released a new single titled "Dodo-prémonition," a track that will appear on their upcoming EP *Mi-tronc, mi-jambe*.
+That set isn't expected until March of 2019 from [Michel Records](https://www.facebook.com/MichelRecords/).
 The track, which cumulates in a complete saxophone freak-out by guest David-Dugas Dion, is the band's first new material since their February full-length *La femme taupe*.
 The song was engineered and mixed by Simon Provencher at Le Pantoum.

 VICTIME features bassist/vocalist Laurence Gauthier-Brown, drummer Samuel Gougoux, and guitarist Simon Provencher.